Everyone I Have Ever Slept With 1963–1995: Burn Baby Burn

-In collaboration with Uri Geller, artist Stuart Semple collected remains from the Momart fire site and packaged them in eight plastic boxes under the title Burn Baby Burn; the boxes had slogans in pink lettering, including "RIP YBA" which referred to the Young British Artists, amongst whom Emin is classified.
-Semple stated that fragments of Emin's tent were among the debris collected.
+In collaboration with illusionist and self-proclaimed psychic Uri Geller, artist Stuart Semple collected remains from the Momart fire site and packaged them into eight plastic boxes under the title Burn Baby Burn; the boxes carried on them slogans in pink lettering, including "RIP YBA," which referred to the Young British Artists, amongst whom Emin is classified.
+Semple claimed that fragments of Emin's tent were among the debris collected.
 The assemblage was offered to, but rejected by, the Tate gallery.